taiyu-zhu/StepFinder/README.md

 ## Data Preparation

 The training trajectories are provided in this repository under `data/`.
-For evaluation, download the Who&When benchmark test sets from [their repository](https://github.com/mingyin1/Agents_Failure_Attribution) and place them as follows:
+For evaluation, download the Who&When benchmark test sets from [their repository](https://github.com/mingyin1/Agents_Failure_Attribution) and organize the data as follows:

 ```
 data/